If you would like Frank to help you with your wine conundrums and show you the path to vino nirvana, simply click here to send him an email!

 Frank:

 A friend of mine likes oaky Chardonnays and asked for the name of some good Ontario ones.
-Not being from Ontario, I was at a loss for recommendations.

 Any suggestions?